Complaints Policy

 • What you would like done about it.

-1. Please address your letter to Keith Willmore (Chief Clerk), Trinity Chambers, Highfield House, Moulsham Street, Chelmsford, Essex, CM2 9AH.
+- Please address your letter/correspondence to Keith Willmore (Chief Clerk), Trinity Chambers, Highfield House, Moulsham Street, Chelmsford, Essex, CM2 9AH/ clerks@trinitychambers.com.
 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

-2. Our chambers has a panel headed by Tina Harrington (Head of Chambers) and made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
-Within 14 days of your letter being received the head of the panel (or her deputy in her absence) will appoint a member of the panel to investigate it.
+- Our chambers has a panel headed by Tina Harrington (Head of Chambers) and made up of experienced members of Chambers and a senior member of staff, which considers any written and formal complaint.
+Within 14 days of your letter/formal complaint being received the head of the panel (or her deputy in her absence) will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

-3. The person appointed to investigate will write to you as soon as possible to let you know they has been appointed and that they will reply to your complaint within 14 days.
+- The person appointed to investigate will write to you as soon as possible to let you know they have been appointed and that they will reply to your complaint within 14 days.
 If they find later that they are not going to be able to reply within 14 days they will set a new date for their reply and inform you.
+In any event, we will keep you informed and provide regukar updates on progress of the complaint investigation.
 Their reply will set out:

 • Their conclusion on each complaint and the basis for their conclusion; and